City of Belton provides a comprehensive health and welfare package, which includes the following:

 Optional Supplemental Benefits

 Supplemental benefits including accident, short-term and long-term disability, cancer, critical illness, and permanent life insurance are optional for employees and their eligible dependents.
+For the 2019 CBG Benefit Guide please click here.
 For options and rates, click below.

 - Accident Insurance